sd4483/Obsidian/Software Testing/Introduction to Software Testing.md

 - If the requirements are clear from the clients, then there might not be many critical errors to deal with, but if they are not, then quickly working on some proptotypes and getting feedback from the client - asking them whether that is what they want, would be the way to go.
 - It's important to understand the risks involvded ("risk profile") in the project to select the appropriate path to take the project in.
 Or else risk analysis itself plays a prominent role.
 - ==**Verification and validation are key steps**== - these are the steps where faults are identified typically and in early stages.
 If faults go undetected for a long time, they become more and more expensive to fix.
 - Here is where SOFTWARE TESTING comes in.
-It's meant to
+It involves verification and vaildation of the system to assess whether it meets our requirements and precisely whether it works the way its intended.
 ---
 #### **A simple example:**